jacg/liquidata/README.md

     find_keywords,
     OUT(INTO(Counter)))
 ```

-then you might find `liquidata` interesting.
-Furthermore, if you think that
+is a step in the right direction, and if you feel that abstraction should be as
-abstraction should be as easy as getting the above version by extracting
-subsequences from this prototype
+easy as getting the above version by extracting subsequences from this prototype

 ```python
 keyword_frequency_pipe = pipe(